JadeOfMaar/KSP-TheSpice/README.md

 ### Bonus Integrations
 * Karbonite : _This mod contains harvesters and scanners for all forms of a resource, very convenient for this mod._
 * Kopernicus : _Duna is not an appropriate host planet for the Spice.
 Once a certain supported planet pack is installed, the host planet will change._
-* JX2 Antenna : _The spice expands consciousness.
+* JX2 Antenna : _(Pending) The spice expands consciousness.
 So... subspace/hyperspace comms._
+* Near Future Electric : _(Pending) Spice is life.
+Spice is power.
+Why not integrate with the best nuclear reactor system out there._